AI-Assisted Decision Making with Human Learning: Acknowledgments

 Our work is situated in the literature on designing algorithms for assisting human decision-makers (e.g., \cite{bansal2021does,greenwood2024designing,benCSCW,tschandl2020,gomez2025human, peng2024no}).
-In particular, we consider a setting in which the algorithm selects for the human what to learn for making the best prediction as part of a repeated interaction.
+In particular, we consider a setting in which the algorithm selects for the human which features to use and learn for making the best prediction as part of a repeated interaction.

 The majority of the literature assume that the algorithm has direct access to information and can give the human a decision recommendation \cite{benFAT,albright2019} or display the human the relevant information for making the decisions (e.g., \cite{dikmen2022effects,du2022role}).
 A notable exception {in regard to the algorithm's informational structure} is \cite{iakovlev2024value} that theoretically studies a reverse setting, complementary to ours, where humans have discretion to choose, based on situational information, which features to use at each time step, and algorithmic tools are obliged to use the same features.